cruncha-cruncha/palindrome/end-to-end-testing/README.md

 ## Environment

-I wrote and ran these files on MacOs using Python 3.9.6 and the [requests](https://requests.readthedocs.io/en/latest/) package.
+I wrote and ran these files on MacOS using Python 3.9.6 and the [requests](https://requests.readthedocs.io/en/latest/) package.
 Here are some commands that I found useful:

 ```shell
 # establish a new python virtual env